Following is a fun DIY Pallet Board Sign project and guest post

 Then I painted them with a light yellow acrylic paint.

-Before I nailed it together I sanded down each piece including the the two pieces that actually get nailed on the back.
+Before I nailed it together I sanded down each piece with sand paper, including the the two pieces that actually get nailed on the back.

 To attach the pieces on the back I put them all together and then nailed the nails into each board.
 Make sure that your nails are not so long that they go through the whole sign.